imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

 - `Speed`
 - `Time`

-## Dataset example (TODO)
-In this repository we provide example datasets consisting of a multispectral time-lapse 3D imaging dataset originated from a co-culture of engeneered T cells and Tumor derived organoids from the BEHAV3D Tumor Profiler [original paper](TOFILL).
-Multispectral imaging allows to identify: Live/dead T cells; Live/Dead organoids.
-For downstream analysis of organoids: Either individual tumor derived organoids are tracked overtime or the total organoid volume per well is tracked.
-For each generated object we acquire information on the dead cell dye intensity and position and volume of individual organoids.
-For downstream analysis of T cell: T cells are tracked overtime.
-For each Tracked T cell object we aquire, position per timepoint, speed, square displacement, distance to an organoid, dead dye intensity, major and minor axis length (used in some downstream analysis).

 ## Repository
 This repository contains a redirection to the [Google Colab user friendly platform](https://colab.research.google.com/drive/1JI7ysqFf3tvdi6Df4YUsSZ8RbuXw8wba?usp=sharing), as well as the original R script, in case you want to further modify the pipeline to your needs.
 Additionally, a [wiki demo]() is provided as a follow-through tutorial of the pipeline and outputs.